Evaluations

 - Click Start Evaluation.
 The run appears in Recent Runs with

 status=pendingand transitions torunning → completedas the Lambda works through the pack.
+The run targets the tenant’s platform agent.

 Live updates come via the onEvalRunUpdated AppSync subscription plus a 3s poll fallback — the dashboard and Run Results page stay in sync without a manual refresh.